Claire Addison MBACP, Dip. Con.

 I offer short and long term face-to-face counselling.

 Taking the next step

-Should you then wish to proceed, we will discuss how many sessions feels appropriate for you and arrange a date and time for your sessions to begin.
+The initial consultation will take place in my therapy room and will last for 50 minutes.
+Should you then wish to have more sessions, we will discuss how many feels appropriate for you and arrange a date and time for your sessions to begin.

 Sessions last for 50 minutes and take place on the same day and at the same time each week.